Following detailed from industry experts can dramatically increase your chances for success!

 - Slow volume builds don’t work well for most playlists.
 Usually a quiet intro just makes us think, “Darn, did the playlist end?
 Have I lost WIFI?” …until we hear music slowly creeping in and realize, “Oh, this is one of those slow build tracks.”
 Drama is wonderful, but the only place where slow volume builds work well for streaming is generally relaxation type playlists (where open spaces are actually desirable, and long fades could be exactly what the curator wants, so always consider your target audience)!

 - Streamers are fickle.
 By the end of 30-seconds, most have already finished deciding if your track will suck or be worth enjoying.
 Therefore, if you find yourself writing to a playlist curator “Skip ahead to 2:28 where my track really takes off…” this is a sure sign that you need to head back into the editing suite and spruce up your track’s intro.
 Technically speaking, a well-produced track should need no explanation beyond, “Here’s my new masterpiece.
 Hoping you’ll enjoy it!”

-- Beware of gratuitous f-bombs, cringe words (like nigger), political agendas, and anything else that might annoy curators and their followers.
+- Beware of gratuitous f-bombs, racial slurs, political agendas, and anything else that might annoy curators and their followers.
 Cussing might contribute to the coolness of your image, but it will also get you banned from a lot of playlists with organic followers, and thereby force you into the dicey underworld of stream teams, where you might not want your music stuck for all eternity.